 Using a 160 MHz channel requires higher (greater than 38 dB) SNR, low co-channel interference and no radar nearby operating on DFS channels.

-This means that it is only advisable for homes where:
+This means that such channels are only advisable for homes where:

 As the majority of wifi frames are small, a 40 MHz channel satisfies the requirements of most applications.